Energy on tap

 Compressed air storage is another alternative for storing energy for a longer time.
 It uses surplus energy to compress air into underground space such as caverns in salt domes.
 When needed, the compressed air powers a generator, thus producing electricity.

-Power to gas is a new type of long-term storage.
+Power to gas is a more promising concept for long-term storage.
 It uses electrolysis to convert electricity from renewable energies into hydrogen or synthetic natural gas.
 The advantage is that hydrogen and natural gas can be stored, used immediately or fed into the natural gas network.
 These gases are easy to transport and can be used flexibly.
-Power plants can convert them back into electricity and heat as needed, while consumers can use them to cook, for heating or to power their car.
+Power plants can convert them back into electricity and heat as needed, while consumers can use them to cook, heat, or power their car.

-However, most energy storage systems are still very expensive, so the German Government is promoting research and development on this topic.
-In 2011, it launched the storage funding initiative.
+The German Government is therefore promoting research and development to bring down storage costs.
+Since 2011, it has been running a storage funding initiative.
 Since 2013, it has also been funding small, decentralised storage systems linked to PV systems.
 Rapidly balancing out minor imbalances in the power grid is a new way of using batteries.
+This means that electric vehicles that are not in use can help stabilise the electricity supply.
 The market launch of these battery systems will foster research and innovation and reduce costs.